City Attorney's Office

 - Community Service: Perform a certain number of community service work hours at a specified/approved work site and pay only a portion of the set fine as an administrative fee

-- Pay-By-Mail Program: Pay a set administrative fee in lieu of appearing in court
+- Pay-By-Mail Program: Pay a set administrative fee instead of appearing in court

-View the pay-by-mail / community service instructions (PDF) or make online payment within ten (10) business days of the issuance of the Notice to Appear ticket.
+Make an online payment within ten (10) business days of issuing the Notice to Appear ticket.

 Collection of Debts

-The City Attorney will take legal action against a person who fails or refuses to pay any outstanding debt to the City.
+The City Attorney will take legal action against someone who fails or refuses to pay any outstanding debt to the City.
 This includes unpaid bills, weed mowing, and dishonored checks.

 Ordinance Violations/Traffic Citations

 All City of Carbondale Ordinance Violations and Traffic Citations are prosecuted through the First Judicial Circuit Court in Murphysboro, Illinois.
 All fines can be mailed to or paid in person at the Jackson County Circuit Clerk’s Office in Murphysboro, Illinois.
 For more information, call 618-687-7300.

-If you have Mediacom service, live within City limits, and are having service-related issues with cable television service, you may file a complaint with the City by mail (PDF) or online.
-We will work with both the complainant and Mediacom to ensure quality customer service.
+If you have Mediacom service, live within City limits, and have service-related issues with cable television service, you may file an online complaint with the City /formcenter/city-attorney-13/complaint-against-mediacom-cable-service-58 .
+We will work with the complainant and Mediacom to ensure quality customer service.